Marilena Murariu

 Marilena Murariu (born 1954) is a Romanian painter based in Bucharest.

 Education and career

 Marilena Murariu was born in Iași, Romania.
 She is a former student of Vasile Grigore, and graduated from the Bucharest National University of Arts in 1981.

 Work

-Her work often featured provocative and satirical depictions of political figures and events, as well as allusions to historical events and cultural references.
-Through her art, she aimed to expose the moral faults of politicians and highlight the manipulative tactics of the media.
+Her work often features provocative and satirical depictions of political figures and events, as well as allusions to historical events and cultural references.
+Through some of her art, she aims to expose the moral faults of politicians and highlight the manipulative tactics of the media.